eduardolucioac/ez_smb_sync/README.md

 apt-get install unison
 ```

  * Make a copy of the file "model.sh" and give it a name to identify.
-Examples: "MyProject.sh", "MyClientName.sh" and so on...
+Examples: "my_project.sh", "my_client_name.sh" and so on...
     - I: This file must be in the same directory of "ez_smb_sync.sh" file;
     - II: For different targets use different copies of the file "model.sh".
 In that way you can have different settings for different targets easily;
     - III: The synchronization of directories is made bi-directionally.